alessiorecchia/strive_exe/M4_Feature_Eng/02. Data Cleaning/Exercise.md

 Consider the following dataset: [San Francisco Building Permits](https://www.kaggle.com/aparnashastry/building-permit-applications-data).
 Look at the columns "Street Number Suffix" and "Zipcode".
 Both of these contain missing values.

 - Which, if either, are missing because they don't exist?
+Streef Suffix Number
 - Which, if either, are missing because they weren't recorded?
+Zipcode

 Hint: Do all addresses generally have a street number suffix?
 Do all addresses generally have a zipcode?